How to..

 UK National Grid Reference Converters

-Jeff, G8HUL, has written this converter for use with RM Version 8.4.5 onwards.
+Jeff, G8HUL, has written this converter for use with Radio Mobile.
 An installer 'NGR Setup.exe' in zip format, which places a shortcut on your desktop, and the NGR.exe file in the Radio Mobile folder, is available here.
-Activating the program after RM has been launched, produces a small pane which shows the mouse pointer location in WGS-84 and also OSGB-36 Lat/Long and NGR formats.

 He has also produced a similar version for the Irish Grid 'IrishNGR.exe'.
 The program file needs to be placed in the RM folder, and a shortcut put on your desktop. which is run in the same way as the above, and is available here in zip format.